Similarly to the Au Pair, the Host Family also needs to fulfill the Au Pair program obligations.

 How does it work for an Au Pair?
 Is the Host Family in charge of the Au Pair's insurance?
 Usually - no, but better check it!
 Read more

-We recommend to discuss with your future Au Pair all the important information.
+We recommend discussing all the important information with your future Au Pair.
 A timetable or a list of the house rules will help the Au Pair to get to know you better and probably avoid possible misunderstandings and conflicts during the stay.
 In addition to this, both parties can mention the core conditions of the stay in the Au Pair contract.